DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam.md

 - Treat the `lowerWallStartup` and `upperWallStartup` as symmetry planes and `front` and `back` as empty patches (this is a 2D case).

 - For the `aeroForces` function, most entries will be the same as the NACA0012 case as we are still simulating air at standard sea-level conditions.
 However, the following entries will have to be adjusted if you use the `aeroForces` function from the NACA0012 case: `patches`, `pitchAxis`, `CofR`, `magUInf`, `lRef`, `Aref`, and `writeInterval`.
 The `pitchAxis` and `CofR` are not needed as a pitching and rotation motion are not required for computing drag with a stationary geometry (as is the case with the backward facing step).
 These entries can be effectively ignored by passing in a `(0 0 0);` value.
 The `lRef` entry is the length of the patch that you wish to calculate values for (in this case, drag) and the `Aref` entry is the corresponding area.
+One way to get these measurements is to load the mesh into paraview and use the ruler or line tool to measure the geometry.
+Another option is to display only the patch of interest in paraview and go to the properties menu to view the dimensions directly.
+For this tutorial, either method is fine to use.

 - Remember, it is always easier to take a pre-existing case and modify it to your particular needs than it is to start a case from scratch.
 OpenFOAM has many tutorial cases to show users how to use various solvers/functions.
 If you find yourself confused on setting this case up it is recommended to checkout the OpenFOAM tutorials and find a similiar case (this may be especially useful when setting up the boundary conditions!) to see how to setup your case.